ansymo/msr2013-bug_dataset/README.md

-The Mozilla and Eclipse Defect Tracking Data
+The Mozilla and Eclipse Defect Tracking Dataset
 ============================================

+Welcome to the _Mozilla and Eclipse Defect Tracking Dataset_ containing over 47000 and 168000 of bugs reported for Eclipse and Mozilla respectively.
+Besides the single latest snapshot of a bug report, we also provide all the changes each bug has gone through in its lifetime.
+Below, you can find additional information about the dataset.

+* auto-gen TOC:
+{:toc}

 ## Description
 The Eclipse and Mozilla Defect Tracking Dataset presented in this paper contains a set of bug reports of four popular products of both Eclipse and Mozilla.
 Moreover, it also covers the complete lifetime of each bug report: all the updates of each considered bug report attribute are also included.